Kinto/kinto.js/docs/api.md

 > #### Notes
 >
-> - An id is required, otherwise the promise will be rejected;
+> - An ID is required, otherwise the promise will be rejected;
 > - Virtual deletions aren't retrieved when calling `#get()` and `#list()`.

 ## Listing records